 My son is home for the first time in three years.
 He is in the Air Force, stationed in Northern Japan, and it is difficult for him to get leave time.
-A lot can change in three years; for both of us.
+A lot has changed in past three years for both of us.

 Excited?
 Me?
 Yeah!

-I made my favorite Red Velvet cake and then used a thin layer of the batter to line the springform pan.
-I baked it along with the rest of the batter.
-You can bake it in any size pan because you are going to break it up anyway.
+I used my favorite Red Velvet cake recipe for the cake and my foundation cheesecake recipe for the rest.
+I used a thin layer of the batter to line the springform pan and baked it in the oven right along with the rest of the red velvet cake batter.
+Keep an eye on it though – it gets done much sooner!
+You can bake the rest of the batter in any size pan that’s convenient because you are going to break it up anyway.

-The batter was a rich vanilla and the pieces of cake sort of soaked up some of the flavor.
-An added plus was that the cake helped break up the richness of the cheesecake.
+The cheesecake itself is a rich vanilla, classic New York cheesecake.
+While it bakes the pieces of cake sort of soak up some of the cheesecake flavor.
+An added plus was that the red velvet cake helped break up the richness of the creamy cheesecake.
 It was nothing short of fantabulous.
+Fantabulous is totally a word.

 - Be sure and get the crust layer no more than 1/4 inch thick with batter or you will have too much cake on the bottom.